 You should make preparations in everyday life so that you do not panic if a large earthquake strikes.

-Make sure that items such as valuables, food and water, and torches are stored where they can be taken with you at any time.
+• Make sure that sanitary goods such as thermometers and masks, as well as food and water, and other valuable items are stored where they can be taken with you at any time.

-Decide on communication methods, evacuation sites and meeting points with your family.
+• Decide on contact methods, evacuation sites and meeting points with your family.

 If a large earthquake strikes, you should take ‘safety measures appropriate for your situation’

 Protect your head with something nearby, such as a cushion or pillow and get under something such as a sturdy table.

 Move away from things that could topple over such as telegraph poles, and from buildings where objects such as signs could fall off.

 Do not go near rivers or the sea as there is a danger of tsunamis.

 • If public transport has stopped and you cannot get home, do not move around unnecessarily.
 Stay at your place of work or in an evacuation shelter.

 • If evacuation is necessary, evacuate to a nearby school, park or safe open space.